toyaokeke/NCAAMarchMadness/README.md

 1. Fix password authentication on Admin page

+2. Create methods for bulk insertions and deletions

-2. Build ML pipes using Spark RDDs to predict future tournament results
+3. Build ML pipes using Spark RDDs to predict future tournament results